briandrum/codes.forchagrin.com/_chapters/chapter-903-sidewalk-and-driveway-apron-construction-and-repair.md

         curetime.

     8. _(8)_ **Backfilling.** Forms shall be left in place for at least twenty-four hours.
-Any exposed “honey-combed” shall be patched before backfilling.
+Any exposed "honey-combed" shall be patched before backfilling.
 Edges shall be carefully backfilled twenty-four hours after patching.
 The contractor shall use every possible precaution to prevent injury to trees, shrubbery and lawns which may be located on or near the